 - It’s great for serving a crowd.
 The ends get well done while the middle is more rare.
 Everyone gets what they like!

-Tri-tip is from the bottom of the sirloin, and once trimmed is a relatively lean cut.
+Tri-tip is a triangle-shaped cut from the bottom of the sirloin, and once trimmed is a relatively lean cut of beef.
 It became immensely popular on the West Coast after the town of Santa Maria, California became famous for serving up Santa Maria steak with beans, rice, pico de gallo, and tortillas.

 🐄 Ingredients